adolesamuel/gelato_gallery/readme.txt

 Additionally:
     1. Images on the Gallery Page are cached using the CachedNetworkImage widget.
-    2. Only Unit test for Gallery Usecase has been implemented.
+    2. Only Unit test for Gallery Usecase get_photos has been implemented.
     3. App Icon has been added.
     4. Splash Screen has been added.
     5. Custom Scrollbar implemented.